BoldGrid/boldgrid-backup/readme.txt

 = 1.10.1 In progress =

 * New feature: Added site front-end and back-end checking.
+* New feature: Added settings for Site Check.
 * Update:      Improved site/URL checking.

 = 1.9.1 =